Major damage to 11 houses in New Plymouth after tornado blasts through

+"Fire Service units from Ōhope, Whakatāne, Edgecumbe, Tāneatua and Rural Fire attended to assist with securing damaged properties and Police patrols were increased overnight to provide additional security," a council spokesman said.

+"A Whakatane District Council wastewater pump station was also damaged, shutting down the sewerage system in the area.
+The wastewater service restarted overnight and repairs to the pump station structure will be undertaken today."

-More than 10 houses were badly damaged in New Plymouth after two tornadoes ripped through the North Island last night.
+Meanwhile, more than 10 houses were also badly damaged in New Plymouth after a second unrelated tornado ripped through the central North Island.

 Last night Fire Emergency New Zealand (FENZ) crews from around the New Plymouth area attended 37 tornado-related incidents.